ticketmaster-api/ticketmaster-api.github.io/products-and-docs/apis/partner/index.md

 <ol>
     <li>Call `GET /certificate` to obtain the certificate value and id.
 The certificate will be valid for 24 hours.</li>
-    <li>Before encrypting the sensitive data, salt it with 16 random bytes.
+    <li>Before encrypting the sensitive data, salt it with 16 random bytes at the beginning of the number.
 Make sure that these bytes are ASCII printables as non-printables will not work.</li>
     <li>When encrypting data, use RSA encryption with pkcs1 padding.
 Use the certificate value from step 1 as the public key.</li>
     <li>Base64 encode the result of the RSA encryption.
 This is the literal value to provide to the API.</li>
 </ol>